 Counterfeit checks are a genuine threat as one of our business customers recently realized.
 They received a phone call from another bank asking them to verify checks that were being cashed.
 Fortunately, the other bank was aware enough to recognize there was something suspicious about the check.
 It was written on our customer's business account and would have meant a loss of thousands of dollars if not caught.
 One way to prevent such a situation is to use Positive Pay.
 This service allows a business customer to upload a file of all the checks written which is then compared to payee, check number, check stock and amount before being approved for payment.
 If any of those don't match, or the amount is more than the desired preset limits for immediate approval, the business is notified and has the option of approving or denying the check before it hits their account.
-For more information about this powerful tool, check out our online demo or contact a business banking officer at any of our CNB office locations.
+For more information about this powerful tool, check out our online tutorial or contact a business banking officer at any of our CNB office locations.

 Find Out If Your Email Server Will Let Spoofed Emails Through...

 Ransomware attacks are getting more and more sophisticated.
 Some strains now grab an email address from your own domain as the "from" address and trick your users into believing the email is from a co-worker or the CEO.